mindplace/stack-for-yourself/_posts/2017-12-26-adventures-in-git.md

 published: false
 ---

-It's been just over 2 years now that I've transitioned into code and fallen in love with building and solving problems programmatically.
-Two of my favorite tools have been [git and Github]({% post_url 2016-05-01-github %}), because they permit us to work collaboratively, but also with a powerful ability try new things without worrying about breaking existing versions.
+It's been just over 2 years now that I've been using [git and Github]({% post_url 2016-05-01-github %}).
+I love these tools because they permit us to think about a given project through its history and variations.
+It also permits developers to work collaboratively, with a powerful ability try new things without worrying about breaking existing versions.
 So without further ado, here's some of the most useful `git` actions I've learned to date.

 ### `git diff`